What Mattress Size Do I Need?

 To help you visualize how different mattress sizes might fit in your room, here are some minimum room size recommendations:

-Keep in mind that these are minimum recommendations.
-You may want to opt for a larger room size for a more spacious feel and to accommodate additional furniture.
+Please note that these are minimum recommendations.
+You may want to opt for a larger room size to achieve a more spacious feel and accommodate additional furniture.

 When deciding on the right mattress size, consider all the factors we've discussed:

-1. Measure your room to make sure you have enough space for your chosen size.
+Measure your room to ensure you have sufficient space for your chosen size.

-3. Consider your budget, including the cost of new bedding and potentially a new bed frame.
+Consider your budget, including the cost of new bedding and, if necessary, a new bed frame.

 While online research is invaluable, there's no substitute for trying out a mattress in person.
 At Cullen's Home Center, we encourage customers to come in and test out different sizes and types of mattresses.